KingMob/iEEG-Plot/README.md

 Installation
 ============

-Download from File Exchange (URL pending final approval from Mathworks)
+Download from File Exchange (http://www.mathworks.com/matlabcentral/fileexchange/35496) and place the files in a directory accessible by the Matlab path.